top of page

 • Plan ahead and hire marquees or tents to create covered areas

-• Plan the service style; do guests approach the BBQ?
-Or do you require staff to serve?
+• Decide on the service style: Do guests approach the BBQ, or do you require staff to serve?

-• Make sure you ask the caterer about their set-up; is it a gazebo?
+• Ask the caterer about their set-up; is it a gazebo?
 A van?

 Sharing Board Pros and Cons